jonathan-odonnell/milestone-project-3/README.md

 14. Account

-    - When a user is signed in, this display's all the reviews the user has written and provides them with links to edit and delete each review.
+    - When a standard user is signed in, this display's cards for each of their reviews containing the review's title and links to edit and delete each review.

-15. Product Management
+15. Product Management Table

-    - When an admin user is signed in, this display's all the products currently listed on the site, each product's category and links to edit and delete each product.
+    - When an admin user is signed in, this display's all the products currently listed on the site, the product's category and links to edit and delete each product.
-    - Admin users can also add a new product by clicking on the add product link or sort the products by selecting an option from the sort by dropdown.
+    - Admin users can add a new product by clicking on the add product link or sort the products by selecting an option from the sort by dropdown.

 16. Add/Edit Product Forms